1040 Tax Calculator (Tax Year 2019)

 - Filing status

 - Choose your filing status.
 Your filing status determines the income levels for your Federal tax rates.
 It is also used to determine your standard deduction, personal exemptions, and many deduction or credit phaseout income ranges.
-The ‘Filing Status’ table summarizes the five possible filing status choices.
-Your marital status as of the last day of the year determines your filing status.
+The table below summarizes the five possible filing status choices.
+It is important to understand that your marital status as of the last day of the year determines your filing status.

 - Are you someone's dependent?